 Can I lower my blood pressure?

 Yes.
-Prescription medications and lifestyle changes can help lower and ultimately control your blood pressure.
+Prescription medications and lifestyle changes can help lower and ultimately control your hypertension.
 Make sure you take your medications as prescribed.
 When you take your medications, you can decrease your chances of having a stroke, a heart attack, heart failure or kidney failure.
 If you develop a side effect from your medication, notify your doctor so changes can be made.
 If the side effect includes tongue swelling or feeling that your throat is closing up, call 911 immediately as this is a medical emergency.

 Lifestyle changes to lower blood pressure: